EstebanBruneau/Scrabble-Duplicate/README.md

 Handle Scrabble scoring rules, bonuses, word/letter multipliers, crosswords, and Scrabble bonuses (e.g., 50 points for using all 7 tiles).

-#### Word placement logic in placeWordOnGrid

-Actually place the word on the grid, lock tiles, and update the grid state.

-#### Rack update after word placement

-Remove only the used tiles from the player's rack after a valid move.

 #### Handle end of turn for all players

 Implement handleEndOfTurnInputs to show the turn summary, compute the best move (top), and manage the transition to the next turn.